Audi Field: Soccer

 In addition to serving as the home stadium for D.C.
 United, Audi Field occasionally hosts other soccer matches.
 On August 25, 2018, in a National Women's Soccer League regular season match, the hometown Washington Spirit lost 1–0 to the visiting Portland Thorns FC.
 The Spirit returned to Audi Field for two matches in the 2019 season, against the Orlando Pride on August 24 and Reign FC on September 14.
-The Spirit are now transitioning toward making Audi Field their primary home venue.
-In 2020, they were slated to play four home games at each of three venues—Audi Field; their original home of the Maryland SoccerPlex in Montgomery County; and Segra Field, home of D.C.
+The Spirit transitioned toward making Audi Field their primary home venue.
+In 2020, they played four home games at each of three venues—Audi Field; their original home of the Maryland SoccerPlex in Montgomery County; and Segra Field, home of D.C.
 United's USL Championship reserve side Loudoun United FC in Leesburg, Virginia.
-In 2021, the Spirit will play seven home games at Audi Field and five at Segra Field.
+In 2021, the Spirit played seven home games at Audi Field and five at Segra Field.

 On September 3, 2018, the Maryland Terrapins men's soccer and Virginia Cavaliers men's soccer teams drew 0–0 in the first collegiate soccer match played at Audi Field.

 Loudoun United used Audi Field for three home games in their inaugural 2019 season while its permanent venue of Segra Field was under construction.

 The United States men's national soccer team played an international friendly match against Jamaica at Audi Field on June 5, 2019.
 The US lost 1–0.
 The USMNT played at Audi Field again in a CONCACAF Nations League game against Cuba on October 11, 2019.
 The US won 7–0.

 On October 29, 2022, Audi Field hosted the 2022 NWSL Championship.
 Portland Thorns FC defeated the Kansas City Current 2–0 with 17,624 fans in attendance.
 This was the first time that the NWSL Championship was broadcast in prime time.

-The stadium will host the 2023 Major League Soccer All-Star Game in July 2023.
+The stadium hosted the 2023 Major League Soccer All-Star Game in July 2023.
+The game had 20,621 spectators, which is a record for the stadium.
+This attendance record is followed closely by the 19,897 fans in attendance at the Washington Spirit vs San Diego Wave match on June 15, 2024.

+The stadium hosted the United States women's national soccer team send-off game against Costa Rica on July 16, 2024, before the 2024 Summer Olympics in Paris.

+Audi Field hosted two friendly matches for Arsenal to play against Washington Spirit on August 18 and against Chelsea on August 25, 2024.

+Audi Field was one of twelve venues to host the 2025 FIFA Club World Cup.